Information Specific to Local Government Audit

 The Local Government (Northern Ireland) Order 2005, as updated by the Local Government (Northern Ireland) Act 2014, provides that the Department for Communities (the Department) may, with the consent of the Comptroller and Auditor General (the C&AG), designate a member of NIAO staff as the Local Government Auditor.
 Once designated, this Auditor carries out their statutory and other responsibilities, and exercise their professional judgment, independently of the Department and the C&AG.

 The statutory responsibilities and powers of the designated Local Government Auditor are set out in the 2005 Order and the 2014 Act.
-In discharging these, the Local Government Auditor is required to carry out her work in accordance with a Code of Audit Practice.
+In discharging these, the Local Government Auditor is required to carry out their work in accordance with a Code of Audit Practice.
 The scope of external audit in Local Government is extended to cover not only the audit of the financial statements, but also the audited bodies arrangements for securing economy, efficiency and effectiveness in its use of resources, as well as councils’ performance improvement responsibilities.
-The Code focuses on how the Local Government Auditor should carry out her wider range of functions and the audit of the financial statements is conducted in accordance with International Auditing Standards issued by the Financial Reporting Council
+The Code focuses on how the Local Government Auditor should carry out their wider range of functions and the audit of the financial statements is conducted in accordance with International Auditing Standards issued by the Financial Reporting Council

 The Local Government Auditor can, if considered appropriate, make a Public Interest Report on any matter coming to notice in the course of an audit.
-In addition she can, if considered appropriate, conduct a Special Inspection of a local council in relation to its performance improvement responsibilities.
+In addition they can, if considered appropriate, conduct a Special Inspection of a local council in relation to its performance improvement responsibilities.

 The Local Government Auditor is responsible for auditing: